Link to the Superior Court of Arizona, Maricopa County – Click Here

 Arizona is referred to as a Community Property State because of the way our state laws treat the property and debts of a married couple.

-Community property generally means that a wife and husband, husband and husband, wife and wife (spouse and spouse) equally share the ownership of anything the couple purchased, acquired, or paid for during the marriage.
+Community property generally means that a married couple equally share the ownership of anything the couple purchased, acquired, or paid for during the marriage.

 It does not matter who uses the property, who paid the money or in whose name the title to the property is taken.
 In the eyes of the Court, neither spouse has a greater claim to community property than the other.